 Grilled Herbed Salmon Salad, simple salad for lunch or supper.

-This Grilled Salmon Salad takes just a few minutes to make and is so delicious.
+This Grilled Salmon Salad is simple to make and is so delicious.
 Don and I tag-teamed it for this lunch.
 He made the salmon and I made the salad.

 What’s Your Favorite Summer Menu?

 Salad with grilled salmon is the perfect spring or summer meal in our house.
+We also like a good tomato sandwich when the tomatoes are ripe and beautiful.
 What’s yours?

 What You Need